 Where do we meet?

-The group meets at the Thorndike Health Care Centre with practice staff and doctors once a month, on a Saturday morning.
+The group meets at the Thorndike Health Care Centre with practice staff and doctors once a month.
 The subgroups meet regularly between times, undertaking specific pieces of work.

 Why is this important?